 Yes.
 According to federal law, a bicycle equipped with fully functioning pedals, with an electric motor capable of generating up to 750 watts of power and which can propel a rider to a speed of up to 20 mph, is considered to be a bicycle rather than a motor vehicle.

 Although electric bicycles law in different states may vary a bit, you can generally operate electric bikes without a license, and in most cases ride them anywhere regular bicycles are allowed.

 We process orders immediately following our fraud protection check.
 The fraud protection check protects us against the fraudulent use of credit cards, and protects you against unauthorized use of your credit cards through potential identity theft.
-This check can take from 1-6 hours to complete, after which we notify the supplier to ship your purchase.
+This check can take from a few minutes up to 24 hours to complete, after which we notify the warehouse to ship your purchase.

 There are also occasions when a supplier has run out of stock, and we must notify customers that an item is only available on backorder.
 If a customer does not want to wait for a backordered product, we will immediately cancel the order (payment capture does not occur until after the supplier confirms that the product is in stock and will be shipped).